Targeted temperature management: Neonatal encephalopathy

 Hypothermia therapy for neonatal encephalopathy has been proven to improve outcomes for newborn infants affected by perinatal hypoxia-ischemia, hypoxic ischemic encephalopathy or birth asphyxia.
 A 2013 Cochrane review found that it is useful in full term babies with encephalopathy.
 Whole body or selective head cooling to 33–34 C, begun within six hours of birth and continued for 72 hours, reduces mortality and reduces cerebral palsy and neurological deficits in survivors.

+Open heart surgery

+Targeted temperature management is used during open-heart surgery because it decreases the metabolic needs of the brain, heart, and other organs, reducing the risk of damage to them.
+The patient is given medication to prevent shivering.
+The body is then cooled to 25–32 C. The heart is stopped and an external heart-lung pump maintains circulation to the patient's body.
+The heart is cooled further and is maintained at a temperature below 15 °C for the duration of the surgery.
+This very cold temperature helps the heart muscle to tolerate its lack of blood supply during the surgery.